-- 1. The level included in the table represents the average of the two highest levels detected.
-During 2011 we collected and analyzed 5 samples for lead and copper.
-The action level for lead and copper was not exceeded at any of the sites tested. - 2.
+- 1 The level presented represents the 90th percentile of the 5 sites tested in each water district.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
+The 90th percentile is equal to or greater than 90% of the lead or copper values detected at your water system.
+For example, 5 samples were collected and tested for lead in Dist.
+1 and the 90th percentile value was the average of the two highest samples, or 5 ug/l.
+The action level for lead or copper was not exceeded at any of the sites tested. - 2.
 Haloacetic acids are byproducts of the water disinfection process required to kill harmful organisms.
 Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.
-The level detected represents the system's highest single location's runing average. - 3.
+The level detected represents the system's highest single location's running average. - 3.
 Trihalomethanes are byproducts of the water disinfection process that occur when natural organic compounds react with the chlorine required to kill harmful organisms in the water.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous system, and may have an increased risk of getting cancer.
 The level detected represents the highest single location's running annual average.